 Employers indicate that the program has mutual benefits to the employer and the student.
 Employers are able to train prospective employees in the practicalities of engineering and expose students to the rules, procedures, reports, and ways of doing things that meet accepted industry standards.
 Company professionals profit from the knowledge of the student and often can keep up-to-date on what is being taught in the classroom.

 What is the difference between an internship and a co-op?

 Internships in the engineering programs are generally defined as summer positions with an employer in a student's area of interest.
-The co-op office staff handles requests for interns by posting position descriptions.
+A co-op is multiple terms, i.e., spring/summer or summer/fall.
+The student also gains in-depth knowledge of their future careeer choice.
+Contact the College of Engineering, Mathematics and Science Student Services Office at 608.342.1686 for more information.